 Your laptop relies on airflow to keep itself cooled.
 When it’s running hot the fans will speed up, and as a result, it’ll use more battery life.
 Soft surfaces that contour to their shape, such as a blanket, are more likely to cover fans and vents.
 Some materials can also act as an insulator, further increasing the problem.
 When possible, use your laptop on surfaces that are hard and flat, which will provide the most airflow.

-Like any lithium-ion battery, it’s recommended not to let it fully discharge.
+Like with any lithium-ion battery, it’s recommended to not let it fully discharge.
 Completely draining it and charging it to full again can put strain that will lower the lifespan of a battery.
 Most experts recommend keeping it between 25% and 85% to increase its longevity.
 However, micromanaging your laptop charge may not always be reasonable.
-If you continuously charge it to full, the general rule is to avoid dropping below 40-50%.
+If you always charge it to full, a general rule of thumb is to avoid letting it drop below 40-50%

 Laptop batteries slowly lose their capacity with repeat charges, making it essential to monitor your battery’s health.
 A range of software makes this status easier to view, some of which are free on the Microsoft Store.
 More advanced users can access powercfg via the command prompt.
 This setting lets you check your battery’s health and diagnose potential issues.